Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 And before someone starts busting my balls, yes students should learn the underlying fundamental mechanics of the subject matter.
 It's more of a protest of the unnecessary aspect of memorizing the details that have no bearing on someone's understanding.

-Likewise, if you're an expert programmer, you should be able to write bubble sort on the whiteboard without a web search.
-If you're an expert Python programmer, you should have worked enough with strings so that you don't need to look up trivial functions anymore.
-Those skills are indicators of your experience, not specific job requirements.

-(Personally, I wouldn't ask a candidate about bubble sort because that's so trivial as to be insulting.)

-Now hi-tech are companies the "old grognards" (Score:2, Funny)
+Now hi-tech are companies the "old grognards" (Score:4, Funny)

 As a CS professor, I find the use of these kind of review processes kind of contradictory.